dashpay/docs/wallets/copay/getting-started.rst

 or select an address from your Dash Copay address book.
-Once you have entered the address, it may be possible or necessary to enter the amount of Dash to be sent or an optional label for the recipient, and to decide if you want to send with InstantSend on or off (on by default).
+Once you have entered the address, it may be possible or necessary to enter the amount of Dash to be sent or an optional label for the recipient, and to decide if you want to send with InstantSend on or off (off by default).
 If you have multiple wallets, you must also choose which wallet you will use to send the funds.
 Once the transaction is complete, you will see a payment confirmation screen.